ZeusLN/zeus-docs/docs/for-users/embedded-node/lightning-onboarding.md

 Another benefit of paying for a channel is cheaper routing fees.

-### Other LSPs

-ZEUS currently has support for another LSP, [Voltage's Flow 2.0](https://docs.voltage.cloud/flow/flow-2.0).

-You can switch to this LSP by going to `Settings` > `Lightning service provider (LSP)` and replacing the host field with `https://lsp.voltageapi.com`.

-Voltage's fee structure fluctuates and will likely vary from ours.

 ## Manual channel open - open a channel with on-chain funds

 Since ZEUS also has a built-in on-chain wallet, you can open channels using on-chain funds.
 Read about [how channels work in ZEUS](https://docs.zeusln.app/for-users/using-zeus/channels).